 The United States, stung by the loss of eighteen U.S. servicemen in the Battle of Mogadishu in 1993 (aka the “Black Hawk Down” incident), has largely relied on the use of proxy forces in Somalia in recent years.
 Since 2007, analysts say Washington has provided more than half a billion dollars to train and equip African Union forces battling al-Shabab.
 Much of this indirect logistical support has been supplied on the ground by State Department-funded contractors, such as Bancroft Global Development and DynCorp.

 Drone strikes and special operations raids on al-Shabab and al-Qaeda targets have rounded out the U.S. strategy.
-Military analysts have characterized the Pentagon's approach in Somalia as "offshore balancing," which emphasizes the use of U.S. air and sea assets in conjunction with support for local counterinsurgency proxies, such as AMISOM.
+Military analysts have characterized the Pentagon's approach in Somalia as “offshore balancing,” which emphasizes the use of U.S. air and sea assets in conjunction with support for local counterinsurgency forces, such as AMISOM.

 The Countering Terrorism Center at the U.S. Military Academy takes a deep dive into al-Shabab's internal divisions.